 Two bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with free-standing bath, separate shower, basin and WC.
 Open plan living area with kitchen, dining and sitting area with multi-fuel stove.

 Heating from multi-fuel stove, plus two electric heaters.
 Electric oven and induction hob, microwave, fridge/freezer, washing machine, TV with Freeview, DVD, WIFI, selection of books, games and DVDs.
 Fuel, power and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Roadside parking.
 One well behaved pet welcome.
+Please note: there is no outside space.
 Sorry no smoking.
 Shop and pub 1 min walk.

 The town of Brough is situated in the Eden Valley, at the foot of the North Pennines.
 Visitors can explore the many walking opportunities and cycle routes nearby.
 Adventure into Penrith, Appleby and the Howgill Fells, enjoy a drink in Tan Hill, England's highest pub, or take a ride on the Settle-Carlisle railway.
 This is a wonderful holiday location, with the whole of the Lake District National Park in easy reaching distance.